Engage in edutainment through wagashi, crafts, and tea ceremony featuring Mount Fuji views

 Shizuoka

-• Participate in a tea ceremony in an authentic tea room with an imperial atmosphere
+• Experience the art of tea ceremony in an authentic tea house associated with the imperial family.

 Year-round